Mahdi-Razi-Gandomani/Learnable-B-Spline-Activations-for-Mitigating-Catastrophic-Forgetting/README.md

-This plot shows average accuracy over the 10-task Permuted MNIST sequence:

-The B-spline activation (purple line) demonstrates **substantially better retention** of past knowledge compared to all fixed activations.
+The B-spline activation (purple line) demonstrates **substantially better retention** of past knowledge compared to all other activations.
 While ReLU, tanh, GELU, and PReLU all show severe degradation (dropping to 38-64% final accuracy), B-spline maintains approximately 74% accuracy with a much more gradual decline.